Iraneus/betamedneed/_services/equipment.md

 weight: 6
 ---

-Medical care providers can readily **make payments for medical equipment and supplies** through MedNeed.
+Medical care providers can readily source **medical equipment and supplies from certified distributors and manufacturers** and can make payments through MedNeed.

 ![Medical Equipment](/images/illustrations/medical-products.webp)